About

 The Central Basin plateau was settled in the late 1800's by immigrants of Russian-German ancestry who homesteaded in the area and farmed dryland wheat.
 The Milwaukee Railroad arrived in the early 1900's and attracted additional settlers, including Doc Harris who established a drug and sundries store with physician services in Warden about 1905.
 The town was named after his son Ward.
 The Town of Warden was officially incorporated June 28, 1910.
 By 1917 the population of Warden reached 300.
 Electricity arrived in 1939, but the town's population declined through WWII.

-School Facts
+City Facts

 Climate